-The HEST (High Exhaust System Temperature) light turns on when an active regeneration cycle is underway.
+The HEST (High Exhaust System Temperature) light illuminates when an active regeneration cycle is underway and exhaust temperatures are elevated.
 No fault exists as long as there are no other active warning lights.
-See Section 10 for more information
+See Section 10 for more information.

 SEATBELT LIGHT: